 Woodlawn Community Center, 10050 Woodlawn Blvd., Cincinnati, OH 45215

 This is one of the city’s premier cultural events where individuals, families, and small businesses come to immerse themselves in the richness of movement, music, natural beauty, self-empowerment and wellness.
 Shop, watch dance competitions, enjoy health seminars and more.

-If there are any festivals in the Midwest area that we have missed, please let us know at The Voice of Black Cincinnati.
+If there are any festivals in the Midwest area that we missed, please let us know at The Voice of Black Cincinnati.

 The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
 Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.